Thomas Mann: Life

-Paul Thomas Mann was born to a bourgeois family in Lübeck, the second son of Thomas Johann Heinrich Mann (a senator and a grain merchant) and his wife Júlia da Silva Bruhns, a Brazilian woman of German and Portuguese ancestry, who emigrated to Germany with her family when she was seven years old.
+Paul Thomas Mann was born to a hanseatic family in Lübeck, the second son of Thomas Johann Heinrich Mann (a senator and a grain merchant) and his wife Júlia da Silva Bruhns, a Brazilian woman of German, Portuguese and Native Brazilian ancestry, who emigrated to Germany with her family when she was seven years old.
 His mother was Roman Catholic but Mann was baptised into his father's Lutheran religion.
 Mann's father died in 1891, and after that his trading firm was liquidated.
 The family subsequently moved to Munich.
 Mann first studied science at a Lübeck Gymnasium (secondary school), then attended the Ludwig Maximillians University of Munich as well as the Technical University of Munich, where, in preparation for a journalism career, he studied history, economics, art history and literature.

 Mann lived in Munich from 1891 until 1933, with the exception of a year spent in Palestrina, Italy, with his elder brother, the novelist Heinrich.
 Thomas worked at the South German Fire Insurance Company in 1894–95.
 His career as a writer began when he wrote for the magazine Simplicissimus.
-Mann's first short story, "Little Mr Friedemann" (Der Kleine Herr Friedemann), was published in 1898.
+Mann's first short story, "Little Herr Friedemann" (Der Kleine Herr Friedemann), was published in 1898.

 In 1905, Mann married Katia Pringsheim, who came from a wealthy, secular Jewish industrialist family.
 She later joined the Lutheran church.
-The couple had six children.
+The couple had six children: Erika (b.
+1905), Klaus (b.
+1906), Golo (b.
+1909), Monika (b.
+1910), Elisabeth (b.
+1918) and Michael (b.
+1919).

+Due to the Pringsheim family's wealth, Katia Mann was able to purchase a summer property in Bad Tölz in 1908, on which they built a country house the following year, which they kept until 1917.
+In 1914 they also purchased a villa in Munich (at Poschinger Str in the borough of Bogenhausen, today 10 Thomas-Mann-Allee) where they lived until 1933.